Vatican bars gay union blessing, says God 'can't bless sin'

-ROME — The Vatican has decreed that the Catholic Church cannot bless same-sex unions since God “cannot bless sin.”
+ROME (AP) — The Vatican has decreed that the Catholic Church cannot bless same-sex unions, saying that God “cannot bless sin.”

 The Vatican’s orthodoxy office, the Congregation for the Doctrine of the Faith, issued a formal response Monday to a question about whether Catholic clergy can bless gay unions.